-1. B.A. or equivalent in the target language/literature, or in another appropriate discipline.

-Undergraduate Grade Point Average of 2.9 overall, and 3.25 in the proposed M.A. major subject.

-3. GRE General Test for all students.
-A minimum score of

-1050 on the verbal/quantitative or verbal/analytical parts of the GRE is normally required.
-Low GRE scores could, however, be balanced by high grades and strong letters of recommendation.

-4. TOEFL for international students (550 minimum for admission to the program; 600 minimum for teaching assistantship)
+- 1. B.A. or equivalent in the target language/literature, or in another appropriate discipline. - 2.
+Undergraduate Grade Point Average of 2.9 overall, and 3.25 in the proposed M.A. major subject. - 3.
+GRE General Test for all students.
+A minimum score of 1050 on the verbal/quantitative or verbal/analytical parts of the GRE is normally required.
+Low GRE scores could, however, be balanced by high grades and strong letters of recommendation. - 4.
+TOEFL for international students (550 minimum for admission to

-5. Three letters of recommendation.

-6. Applicants must submit a writing sample of at least 1000 words (this may be a paper written for an undergraduate class).
+- the program; 600 minimum for teaching assistantship). - 5.
+Three letters of recommendation. - 6.
+Application must submit a writing sample of at least 1000 words (this may be a paper written for an undergraduate class).
 In addition, candidates applying for a teaching assistantship will have a brief personal or telephone interview conducted in English and the target language.

 Admission to the M.A. in Foreign Languages and Literatures is competitive.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet one or more requirements necessarily precluded from admission if they offer other appropriate strengths.
-REQUIREMENTS FOR THE DEGREE

-Depending on the option chosen, between 30 and 42 credits are required, including at least 24 in the major languages and literatures.
+Depending on the option chosen, between 30 and 42 credits are required, including at least 24 in the major language and literature.